DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 * Group related criteria together under descriptive subheadings when multiple criteria exist
 * Order criteria by user journey or logical workflow sequence
-* [Acceptance criteria exactly as specified by user] [Note: Leave this section empty with a blank line if no acceptance criteria are provided]
+* [Acceptance criteria exactly as specified by user]
 ```
 Format: Grouped bullet points with subheadings
 Example: User Interface: